THIS WEEK: Free Online Workshops on Estate Planning and Medicaid Planning. REGISTER NOW

 How Florida Medicaid Looks at Activities of Daily Living - ADLs

-Florida medicaid will only pay for those who need nursing facility level of care (three or more impaired ADLs).
+Florida Medicaid will only pay for those who need nursing facility level of care (three or more impaired ADLs).
 Those who require a lower level may be able to obtain assistance through a Medicaid waiver or Medicaid diversion program.

 In order to qualify for Medicaid, the DCF caseworker is checking to see if the Medicaid Institutional Care Program (ICP) applicant meets the Medicaid eligibility standards.
 There are three broad tests: